Applied Immersive Game Design

 Overview

-If you’re interested in making the next big entertainment game, learning about the latest immersive technologies, or even finding out how games can be used as a tool to solve real-world problems, consider studying this major — a combination of creativity, design, and business — as part of the Bachelor of Product Design.
+If you are interested in making the next big entertainment game, learning about the latest immersive technologies, or even finding out how games can be used as a tool to solve real-world problems, consider studying this major — a combination of creativity, design, and business — as part of the Bachelor of Product Design.

-You’ll learn about game design and development using the latest industry standard technologies and platforms, how to develop using immersive technologies such as AR/VR, and how to create games for a variety of purposes, including entertainment, education and training, medicine, and more.
+You will learn about game design and development using the latest industry standard technologies and platforms, how to develop using immersive technologies such as AR/VR, and how to create games for a variety of purposes, including entertainment, education and training, medicine, and more.

 Find out more about Applied Immersive Game Design.